-From 1918 several artists joined: André Breton, Paul Eluard, Louis Aragon and Erik Satie in France, Marcel Duchamp, Francis Picabia and Man Ray in the USA, Georges Grosz and Kurt Schwitters in Germany.
-In 1921 most of the Parisians began to leave and in 1923 ‘Dada is dead’.
-This left the way open for Surrealism.
+From 1918 several artists joined the DADA movement: André Breton, Paul Eluard, Louis Aragon and Erik Satie in France, Marcel Duchamp, Francis Picabia and Man Ray in the USA, Georges Grosz and Kurt Schwitters in Germany.
+In 1921 most of the Parisians began to leave the group and in 1923 was declared, “Dada is dead”.
+This fact, paved the way for Surrealism.

 DADA is the Key to 20th century Art.